lisphilar/covid19-sir/docs/markdown/INSTALLATION.md

 # Installation
 The latest stable version of CovsirPhy is available at [PyPI (The Python Package Index): covsirphy](https://pypi.org/project/covsirphy/) and supports Python 3.6.9 or newer versions.
+It is recommended to use virtual environment.

 ```
 pip install --upgrade covsirphy